IMF cuts China, India, emerging Asia growth forecasts

 And unlike the rest of Asia, where inflation is expected to fall, the IMF said price pressures in India were elevated.

-"Monetary policy should stay on hold until a sustained decrease in inflation materializes," it said.
+"Monetary policy should stay on hold until a sustained decrease in inflation materialises," it said.

 The central bank left interest rates on hold in September after wholesale price inflation rose to 7.55 percent in August.